 The information on this webpage is a guide as to whether you will need to consider planning permission or building regulations when installing a shed/garden room/outbuilding/home office.

 If you wish to gain formal confirmation that the outbuilding you are planning does not require planning permission, you can submit an application for a Certificate of Lawfulness of Proposed Development.

 This advice relates to houses.
 These rules do not apply to land/garden around a listed building, as planning permission would be required.
-Also for flats/maisonettes/mobile homes, planning permission is always necessary for this type of building.
+If your property is located within an Article 4 Direction area planning permission may be required for this type of building and you are advised to check before commencing works.
+For flats/maisonettes/mobile homes, planning permission is always necessary for this type of building.

 Please be advised that new houses may not have the right to carry out works without planning permission (‘permitted development’ rights) as these can be withdrawn when planning permission is granted.
 If you live in a house which was constructed later than 1970 is it advisable to check whether your property has permitted development rights.

 Outbuildings are often considered to be ‘permitted development’.
 This means that formal planning permission is not required from the Council before construction starts.
 However, there are limits and conditions which need to be met.
 These are as follows:

 - Outbuildings must not cover more than 50% of the land/garden around your house.

 - Outbuildings must not be forward of the front wall of the house.